lhl/jquery-uploader/README.md

 * `thumbnail`
   * If you want to prepopulate the preview image, include the URL

+Callback Options:
+* `onError`
+  * You can pass in a custom function to render validation errors if you'd like.
+This isn't very well thought out, but I don't need callbacks a the moment and I'd like to keep this compact/simple.
+  * `error`
+    * `error["status"]` - "ok" or other
+    * `error["msg"]` - Error message assembled

 ### Styling
 The example.html has a sample of how you might want to style the uploader.
 Here are the relevant selectors:
 * `.uploader`